albertyeh199909/Loop-Mania-Group-Project/assumptions.md

-**Combat:**
-- Attack order is determined by an attack speed attribute.
-If two values are equal, randomise attack order.
-- Character doesn't need a weapon to fight.

 **Enemies:**
 - Some users want to see the battle and support radius, more experienced users may not.
 - Maximum of 1 enemy per tile.
-- Allied soldier turned zombies are able to infect other soldiers too (through critical bite).
+- Users should see character and enemy health display according to their status

 **Equipment:**
 - Equipment is vague in its description.
-Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack" and isn't an extra property.
+Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack".

 **Inventory:**
 - Health potion is added to inventory for later consumption instead of automatically being consumed.

-- The character can get more than 1 rare item.
+**Rewards:**
+- All basic items have a similar drop rate when defeating enemies
+- All basic items have a similar drop rate when card is destroyed
+- All card types have a similar chance of dropping